 FAP founder Brita Darany von Regensburg's daughter Vanessa was born with classic autism.
-When Vanessa became an adult in the eyes of the law she transferred from Ben Haven school for Autistic Children to a local group home of the Greenwich Association of Retarded Citizens because there was no staff that was Autism trained, she was treated with lack of respect and finally discharged to state institution.
+When Vanessa became an adult in the eyes of the law, she transferred from Benhaven school for Autistic Children to a group home in her CT home of the Greenwich Association of Retarded Citizens because there was no staff that was Autism trained.
+She was treated with severe lack of respect and finally discharged to a state institution.

 That was when Brita found there were no legally mandated autism-specific services, programs or supports available for Vanessa.
 "It was as if Vanessa's life no longer existed," Brita said.